richardschoen/iforgit/demo_with_pub400.md

 Using a git hash code you saw for the ```TEST001C``` source member we listed in the git log example, run the ```GC``` option against source member ```TEST001C``` and press ```F4```

-From the command prompt, paste the selected hash code in the Source hash field as shown:
+From the command prompt, paste the entire selected hash code or first 8 characters of the hash code in the Source hash field as shown:
 ```
                     Run Git Cmd Against Repo Mbr (SRCGITCMD)